RimworldTogether/Guide/src/selfhosting/going-public.md

     echo "Server is running in a screen session named 'RimWorldServer'.
 You can attach to the session using 'screen -r RimWorldServer'." else
-    echo "Starting the server directly without screen."
+    echo "Starting the server directly without screen." sleep 5  # Pause to ensure the message is seen ./GameServer &
-    ./GameServer &
     server_pid=$!
     echo "Server is now running directly (PID: $server_pid)."